 Forget Viazul buses & colectivo taxis – jump aboard camiones in Cuba & discover the cheapest way to travel around the island.
-Do you have what it takes?
+Do you have what it takes to backpack Cuba on a shoestring?!

 Camiones in Cuba are massive dump trucks that transport passengers within & between provinces on the island.